Jacks27/political-API/README.md

 # Politico-API
-Politico enables citizens give their mandate to politicians running for different government offices while building trust in the process through transparency.
+Politico enables citizens to vote for candidates in different offices of the governmant.

 ## Getting Started